georgeowell/oasis/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: "🐞 Bug report"
 about: Report a problem with this software
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""

----

-**What version of this package are you using?**
+---**What version of this package are you using?**

 **What operating system, Node.js, and npm version?**